-Pianist Zlata Chochieva first came to international attention with her highly-praised recordings of works by Chopin and Rachmaninov, establishing her as a distinctive voice amongst pianists with a deep affinity with these composers.
-Hailed by Gramophone as “the possessor of a comprehensive technique who brings an inner glow to every bar”, Zlata Chochieva has been regularly appearing at many prestigious concert halls, most notably at Herkulessaal (Munich), Concertgebouw (Amsterdam), Philharmonie de Paris, Teatro La Fenice (Venice), Victoria Hall (Geneva), Sala Verdi (Milan), Tivoli Concert Hall (Copenhagen), Casa da Música (Porto), Belem Cultural Center (Lisbon), Tchaikovsky Concert Hall (Moscow), Grand Hall of the Moscow Conservatory, and Grand Hall of Saint Petersburg Philharmonia.
+Zlata Chochieva first came to international attention with her highly-praised recordings of works by Chopin and Rachmaninov.
+Displaying a deep affinity with these composers, combined with probing honesty and imagination, they have established her as a distinctive voice amongst pianists.
+Hailed by Gramophone as “the possessor of a comprehensive technique who brings an inner glow to every bar”, Zlata Chochieva has been regularly appearing at many prestigious concert halls, most notably at Herkulessaal Munich, Concertgebouw Amsterdam, Philharmonie de Paris, Teatro La Fenice in Venice, Konzerthaus Berlin, Victoria Hall in Geneva, Tivoli Concert Hall in Copenhagen, Casa da Música Porto, the Grand Hall of the Moscow Conservatory and Grand Hall of Saint Petersburg Philharmonia.

-Zlata was born in Moscow and is now a resident of Salzburg.
-She first appeared on stage at age 5, and made her debut with an orchestra two years later performing Mozart’s Concerto KV.
-453 at the Grand Hall of Moscow State Conservatory.
+Zlata was born in Moscow and is now a resident of Berlin.
 Her teachers have included Mikhail Pletnev at the Central Special Music School and Pavel Nersessian at the Moscow State Conservatory.
-Subsequently, Chochieva completed two years of postgraduate studies under Professor Jacques Rouvier at the Mozarteum University of Salzburg where she was appointed his assistant in 2013.
+Subsequently, Chochieva completed two years of postgraduate studies under Professor Jacques Rouvier at the Mozarteum University of Salzburg where she was his assistant for several years.

-Together with Misha Dacic, Zlata established the International Festival at Rachmaninov’s estate in Ivanovka and has been a Co-Director since 2018.
+Zlata established the International Festival at Rachmaninov’s estate in Ivanovka and has been Director since 2018.